Corning, New York: Politics

 While the town of Corning and surrounding areas lean Republican, the city of Corning leans Democratic, voting for both Barack Obama and Hillary Clinton in recent presidential elections.

 City mayors

 Democrat Joseph Nasser served for many years as Corning's mayor, and the Nasser Civic Center, headquarters of city government, bears his name.
 On November 6, 2007, Tom Reed, the head of the city's Republican Party, was elected.
 He completed his two-year term on December 31, 2009.
-Richard Negri was elected in November 2009 and took office January 1, 2010.
-Negri's second term expired December 31, 2013.
+Pamela Walker, the first female mayor of Corning, was elected in November 2025.

 State representatives

 It is in New York's 53rd Senate District, represented by Tom O'Mara, a Republican.
 Corning is in the 136th Assembly District, represented by Phil Palmesano, also a Republican.

 Federal representatives

 Corning is in New York's 23rd congressional district, which is currently represented by Republican Nick Langworthy.
 Amo Houghton, the area's long-serving U.S. congressman, was a moderate Republican.